evansibok/super-duper-articles/001-Typescript/article-name.md

 <!-- Types -->

 ### <i>Other valid but not recommended ways of defining types</i>
-While there are situations where the methods below can be used, I wouldn't recommend using them, but if you had to, they should be used sparingly.
-The methods described above are my most recommended methods for type definitions
+While there are situations where the methods below can be used, I wouldn't recommend using them, but if you have to, they should be used sparingly.
+The methods described above are my most recommended methods for type definitions.

 ```
-// Boolean Type
-let myBoolean: boolean = false;

 // Object Type
 let thirdObject: object;
 thirdObject = {